 - Which points of interest are nearby, to make a charging session more desirable?

 Answering these questions and assessing the most suitable locations for installing new chargers is inherently a data-driven practice.
-Usually the necessary data is available, but dispersed and very difficult to obtain.
+Usually, the necessary data is available, but dispersed, and the data is very difficult to obtain.
 Fortunately, with Eco-Movement’s renewed reporting solution, consultancies, suppliers and governments can easily retrieve and leverage this data to support a successful location assessment.

-With the Eco-Movement reporting solution, insights on the exact location and characteristics of all charging stations in North America, wider Europe and Oceania are easily derived.
-Determination of the density of charging stations in a specific region is a few mouse clicks away; analysts can even filter quickly on connector types (plugs), charger type (e.g. DC/AC) and the maximum power of the charger.
-Besides current information, the tool also provides historical insights on trends and developments of the charging infrastructure in the region of interest.
+With the Eco-Movement reporting solution, insights on the exact location and characteristics of all the charging stations in North America, wider Europe, and Oceania are easily derived.
+The determination of the density of charging stations in a specific region is a few mouse clicks away; analysts can even filter quickly on connector types (plugs), charger type (e.g. DC/AC), and the maximum power of the charger.
+Besides current information, the tool also provides historical insights on the trends and developments of the charging infrastructure in the region of interest.

 The EV charging station sites should be located in areas which are convenient for drivers and near areas of high charging demands.
 That is why the Eco-Movement reporting solution not only focuses on the charging stations themselves, but also provides insights into the surrounding amenities; this gives an understanding of different points of interest around the existing charging stations and the reasons why people are actually charging there.

 Last but not least, price information is often of essential importance for analysts to get their predictions right.
-For that reason, Eco-Movements reporting tool provides a full overview of both public ad hoc prices, and electric Mobility Service Provider (EMSP) prices per charging plug.
-And yes, that also includes historic data.
+For this reason, Eco-Movement’s reporting tool provides a full overview of both, public ad hoc prices and electric Mobility Service Provider (eMSP) prices per charging plug.
+This also includes the historic data.